yuriysydor1991/companys-interview-task-4barch-images/README.md

 Project implemented due to company's interview test task execution.

+Translation of the current document for Ukrainian located under the `doc` directory or under the address [doc/README.uk_UA.md](doc/README.uk_UA.md)

 **Best runs on the Linux Mint (Ubuntu-derived)** Other systems may require packages names investigation and change.

 # Cloning the barch-encoder project